Are Certain Types of People Prone to OCD?

 The 7 Personality Categories

+Of course, we each hold a unique personality so complex that no single bubble could describe it.
 The purpose of the TCI model is simply to understand where your personality generally ranges and whether or not that puts you at risk for certain mental health conditions.
 In this case, OCD.

 1.)
 Novelty Seeking